CyVerse-learning-materials/Visual_Interactive_Computing_Environment/index.rst

 VICE Guide
 ==========

-The goal of this guide is to introduce VICE, a visual and interactive computing environment which is a latest feature in CyVerse's Discovery Environment for running intearctive apps.
-This guide will serve as the introduction to VICE, how to launch intearctive apps, build interactive apps etc.,
+The goal of this guide is to introduce VICE, a visual and interactive computing environment which is the latest feature in CyVerse's Discovery Environment (DE) for running intearctive apps.
+This guide introduces users to VICE, e.g., how to launch intearctive apps, build interactive apps etc.

 ----